Getting a Buy-To-Sell Mortgage

 Are there any alternative options?

-Buy-to-let mortgage: If you’re in two minds about your longer-term plans and want either to rent the house or even live in it yourself while you refurbish it, you could use a buy-to-sell arrangement before remortgaging on to a buy-to-let or residential mortgage once all the renovations have been completed.
+Buy-to-let mortgage: If you’re unsure about your longer-term plans and want to rent the house or even live in it yourself while you refurbish it, you could use a buy-to-sell arrangement before remortgaging onto a buy-to-let or residential mortgage once all the renovations have been completed.

-Cash purchase: An obvious option, if you have the luxury, is to simply buy your investment property in cash.
-This way you’ll incur no interest or product fees, you’ll simply pay for the property upfront and then pocket any profits at the end.
+Cash purchase: If you have the luxury, you can buy your investment property in cash.
+This way, you’ll incur no interest or product fees, pay for the property upfront, and then pocket any profits at the end.

 Release equity: If you have an existing property portfolio and plenty of equity, another option is to take out a secured loan or a remortgage against one of your other properties.